tuberry/light-dict/README.md

 ### Basic

 * Scroll on the iconbar to flip pages;
-* Scroll on the systray to toggle types;
+* Scroll on the systray to toggle triggers;
 * Middle click on the panel to copy its content;

 ### DBus